 We hope you find this step-by-step tutorial helpful, with its details and many photographs to guide you along the way.
-I’ll show you how to safely remove old staircase carpet, prep and paint the stairs, and install a runner rug on the staircase.
+I’ll show you how to safely remove old carpet from your staircase, prep and paint the stairs, and install a runner rug on the staircase.

 Freshen Up Your Home with a New Carpet On Your Staircase